Wednesday, June 25, 2008

 Monday, June 9, 2008

-A real down-home dinner- Red Pepper Grain Meatloaf (from the upcoming Field Roast Cookbook) with creamy mashed potatoes and vegan brown gravy.
+A real down-home dinner- vegan meatless loaf with creamy lowfat mashed potatoes and vegan brown gravy.

 Why mashed potatoes when it's almost summer, you may ask?
 Because it's bloody freezing here!
 I'm still craving cold-weather foods!
 But, anyway, it gives me a chance to share something I just learned from Cook's Illustrated magazine.
 This magazine, BTW, is not vegetarian, but you can learn alot about food science from it, as well as good tips about cookware, ingredients, etc.